cdfre/TypoGento/README.md

 # TypoGento

 This project is a fork of Flagbit's [TypoGento](http://www.typogento.com/) licensed under the GNU General Public License (GPL-2.0) Version 2.

-## Features
+## What's new?

-### Caching
+The following features are introduced:

-Supports TYPO3 frontend cache for Magento blocks and TYPO3 backend cache for Magento API requests (SOAP).
+* TYPO3 cache for Magento blocks
-### Routing
-Advanced TypoScript interface for mapping TYPO3 frontend requests to Magento actions and Magento URLs to TYPO3 frontend URLs.
-### Integration
-Beside the already available features for integrating Magento with TYPO3 this fork brings already:

-* Improved Magento HTML page head integration
-* Magento HTML page meta access through TypoScript
-* Improved integration of Magento blocks through TypoScript
-* URL rewrites for Magento products
-* Improved single sign-on to Magento and TYPO3
 * Integration of the Magento compiler
+* TYPO3 cache for Magento API requests (SOAP)
+* Magento page meta access through TypoScript
+* RealURL rewrites for Magento products
-* Improved replication of Magento customers and TYPO3 frontend users
+* Dual master replication of Magento customers and TYPO3 users

-## Limitations

-* Doesn't support Magento session IDs (SID) in TYPO3 frontend URLs.
-This is because of lack concepts of rebuilding such URLs which come with HTTP referers.
-Especially when using TYPO3 extensions such as RealURL.
-* Doesn't support multiple Magento websites.
-Currently you can only choose one Magento website for your TYPO3 installation.
+Beside them, the following features have improved:

+* Autoloader for the Magento framework
+* Single sign-on to Magento and TYPO3
+* Integration of Magento HTML header
+* Routing between Magento URLs and TYPO3 URLs
+* Handling Magento Redirects and Ajax Responses

 ## Prerequisites

 TypoGento is distributed as an extension package for Magento and TYPO3.
 As such, installing TypoGento requires you to have already a running Magento and TYPO3 on your server:

 * [Magento Installation Guide](http://www.magentocommerce.com/wiki/1_-_installation_and_configuration/magento_installation_guide)
 * [TYPO3 Installation Guide](http://typo3.org/documentation/document-library/installation/doc_guide_install/current/)

-The minimum requirements for a installation of this fork are:
+The minimum requirements for a installation are:

-* PHP version 5.3.1 or higher version
+* PHP 5.3+
-* Magento version 1.6.0 or higher version
+* Magento 1.6+
-* TYPO3 version 4.5.7 or higher version
+* TYPO3 4.5+

 ## Installation

 The installation of this fork is very similar to Flagbit's TypoGento (see [how to install TypoGento](http://www.typogento.com/documentation/how-to-install-typogento.html)).
 It is highly recommended become familiar with the administration of Magento and TYPO3 before you start installing TypoGento:

 1. [Download](https://github.com/witrin/TypoGento/zipball/develop) the package
 2. Unpack the downloaded package